DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-20-adding-primary-navigation-to-the-service.md

 - renamed ‘Providers’ to ‘Organisations’

 We removed ‘users’ and ‘PE allocations’.
 We want the support team to add users via an organisation, and allocating physical education places is no longer needed for the next recruitment cycle (2022 to 2023).

-We made these changes so that the navigation was:

-- clear - removes any doubt about what the section contains
-- simple - uses plain English and familiar words
-- obvious - avoided overlap between items, for example, users within the scope of an organisation and users in general
-- consistent - available throughout the service

 ## How it works